Private Student Loan Forgiveness: What Is It & How Does It Work?

 Private Student Loan Debt Relief Options

 Refinancing your student loans can offer several benefits.
-If you have a good credit history and solid income, or a cosigner, you may be able to qualify for a lower interest rate, reducing your monthly payments and the total interest you pay over the life of the loan.
+If you have a good credit history and solid income, or a cosigner on the loan, you may be able to qualify for a lower interest rate, reducing your monthly payments and the total interest you pay over the life of the loan.

-Or you may be able to lengthen the term of your loan and decrease your monthly payments (but elongating the repayment term will usually increase the total interest paid).
-Give this student loan refinancing calculator a try.
+Or you might be able to lengthen the term of your loan and decrease your monthly payments (but elongating the repayment term will usually increase the total interest paid).
+Use this student loan refinancing calculator to see how refinancing could affect your payment.

 When you refinance, the lender will pay off your old loans and issue you a new loan with a new rate and terms and with one payment.